-As a result of the unprecedented Covid-19 pandemic the College has again moved its mode of delivery to remote learning and remote support.
-The College will also launch a Springback programme.
-This is the College's programme for the next stage in the college's recovery from Covid-19.
+In Session 2020-21 the College launched its Springback programme, which is our programme for the next stage in the college's recovery from Covid-19.
 We have seen similar programmes being promoted across business and government under the guises of Recover, Rebound, Reinvent and Reimagine.
-This is the College's opportunity to put in place robust and well communicated plans and actions through positive consultation to prepare for a phased return to work, a phased return to learning and teaching, to build on the strengths from 2020, to learn from what has not worked and to help build moral, excite staff and students and support positive health and wellbeing.
-This project will run the whole year and will complement the Future's Programme already in place.
+This is the College's opportunity to put in place robust and well communicated plans and actions through positive consultation to prepare for a phased return to work, a phased return to learning and teaching, to build on the strengths from lockdown, to learn from what has not worked and to help build morale, excite staff and students and support positive health and wellbeing.
+This project will continue to run during Session 2021-22 and will underpin future teaching and working at the College.

 During the first lockdown the College accelerated a funding bid to the Forth Valley College Foundation to fund a Digital Ambition project to coordinate professional and skilled delivery of learning and teaching to our students, staff and stakeholders in a new digital era.
-This has enabled the College to launch our Learning and Digital Skills Academy which will be the central team that will bring together the College's Creative Learning and Technologies Strategy, the sector's Digital Ambition and other key recommendations for the sector to ensure the College is at the forefront of excellent, contemporary learning and teaching practice, underpinned by an inclusive, resilient and sustainable curriculum portfolio, fit for the future.
+This has enabled the College to launch our Learning and Digital Skills Academy which is now the central team to bring together the College's Creative Learning and Technologies Strategy, the sector's Digital Ambition and other key recommendations for the sector to ensure the College is at the forefront of excellent, contemporary learning and teaching practice, underpinned by an inclusive, resilient and sustainable curriculum portfolio, fit for the future.

-In Session 2020-21 Forth Valley College will deliver to its core Credits target of 85,987 Credits, for funding of £23,497,339.
-The College will also deliver 1,686 Credits of ESF activity for funding of £473,507.
+In Session 2021-22 Forth Valley College will deliver to its core Credits target of 88,094 Credits, for funding of £23,253,192.
+The College will also deliver 2,493 Credits of ESF activity for funding of £717,654.
 Through this delivery the College will prioritise the delivery of Credits to support re-training and re-skilling and to support economic recovery, maximising full time places where demand is high, and continue to prioritise school engagement with senior phase school pupils.